Call Now!

 Contact a Grand Rapids Spinal Cord Injury Attorney Today

-If you have a spinal cord injury caused by a negligent party, we recommend that you do not delay in calling us.
+If a negligent party causes your spinal cord injury, we recommend that you do not delay in calling us.
 There is limited time to file legal action and there is no financial risk to call Jay Trucks and Associates.
-We have a proven track record – we have recovered over $500 million in compensation for our clients, and we are prepared to aggressively pursue maximum compensation on your behalf.
+We have a proven track record, having recovered over $500 million in compensation for our clients, and we are prepared to aggressively pursue maximum compensation on your behalf.

-Our qualified lawyers can determine if you may have a valid spinal cord injury case during your free, no-obligation consultation.
+Our experienced team of qualified lawyers can determine if you may have a valid spinal cord injury case during your free, no-obligation consultation.
 If your case is validated, we are ready to begin the legal process at zero upfront costs to you.
-Our fees are only paid if we are successful in obtaining compensation for you.
+We only accept fees if we are successful in obtaining compensation for you.